-2. Each of the noise level standards specified shall be increased by 5 for impulse noise, simple tone noise, or noise consisting primarily of speech or music.
+2. Each of the noise level standards specified shall be increased by 5 for impulse noise, simple tone noise, or noise

 SOURCE: City of Stockton, 2004.

 2. Commercial, industrial, and other land use-related noise sources (except infill sites).

 - a.
 New and expanded noise sources.
 Land use-related projects that will create new noise sources or expand existing noise sources shall be required to mitigate their noise levels so that the resulting noise: - 1.
 Does not adversely impact noise-sensitive land uses; and - 2.
 Does not exceed the standards specified in Table 3.11-3, (Table 3 of this report) Part 2.